rainydio/wallet23/README.md

 prev_request nullref,
 ```

 Notably two keys along with requests are not stored at fixed positions, instead position within data cell depends on usage pattern.
-It is stored that way to increase performance.
 The key that is most likely to send external message is at the end.
 And reversing last 5 items switches perspective to the next most likely key.

 Using third key invokes relatively complex and expensive procedure of swapping it with one of two other keys.
-It is intrinsically dangerous to have such special rule, but the performance gains of assuming which key will be used next are significant.
+It is intrinsically dangerous to have such special rule.
 There is automated test suite that runs through all possible combinations of external messages three keys may send.
 The report contains state description, gas used, and outbound message that was sent.

 ```
 ERR  MSG                SENT   N   KEY1 KEY2 KEY3    GAS   TOTAL